ansible/jewel/gateway_configuration_collection/roles/organizations/README.md

 ## Description

-An Ansible Role to add Organizations on Ansible Automation Gateway.
+An Ansible Role to add Organizations on Ansible Automation gateway.

 ## Variables